 8. Promotion of excellence

-A desire to be the very best by pursuing excellence, learning the value of less and magnanimity, learning from mistakes so personal strategies can be developed to reach excellence.
+A desire to be the very best by pursuing excellence, learning the value of loss and magnanimity, learning from mistakes so personal strategies can be developed to reach excellence.
 Our opportunities to develop confidence leads to gains in resilience.

 9. Opportunity by hard work